avafinger/OV5640_camera/readme.md

 Application to grab frames - v4l2 / OpenCV (works on Desktop or server)
 ======================================================================

+Install linux kernel headers before building cap

 	git clone https://github.com/avafinger/cap-v4l2
 	cd cap-v4l2
 	sudo ./install_deps.sh
-	./build_script.sh
+	./build_script_A64.sh
 	./cap 1920 1080 4 1 -999 -1 -1 (output will be frame_1920x1080.jpg)

-* you can also run a simple test ./test_ov5640.sh to grab all frames and display some FPS statistics
+you can also run a simple test ./test_ov5640.sh to grab all frames and display some FPS statistics

 Important
 =========